zivshtaeinberg/AzureServicebusAndEventHubSimulator/ReadMe.md

 # Azure Service Bus & Event Hub Simulator

-## Today there are so many questions about Cloude Solution Architecture regarding best performance:
+## Today there are so many questions about Cloud Solution Architecture regarding best performance:
 1. What to use Service Bus or Event Hub?
-2. Doesn the message/Data or file size impacts the performance?
+2. Does the message/Data or file size impacts the performance?
 3. Service Bus Q or Topics & Subscriptions?
 4. Service Bus with multiple Subscription or dual Service Bus?
 5. Service Bus API: Send or AsyncSend?
 6. How do I monitor my solution?
-7. After finding the best peroformance, how does my system looks like?
+7. After finding the best performance, how does my system looks like?
 8. What should be my Paas products Tier?
 9. Etc....